innertrends/cross-domain-tracking/README.md

 https://raw.githubusercontent.com/innertrends/cross-domain-tracking/master/tsframe.html
 ```

-eg. If your website or landing pages domain name is www.website.domain, the file will be hosted at https://www.website.domain/tsframe.html.
+**Important:**  If your website or landing pages domain name is www.website.domain, the file will be hosted at https://www.website.domain/tsframe.html.

 2. Add the following code to the web app source code, in the **header** or above the InnerTrends code.